This blog is a love letter to you.

-I love babywearing, cooking from scratch, doing crafts with my kids, reading sci-fi and fantasy novels until the wee hours of the night, and writing.
+I love making spreadsheets, doing crafts with my kids, reading sci-fi and fantasy novels until the wee hours of the night, and writing.
 I am a happier person when I spend at least an hour or two outside, every single day.

-I have a sweet one-year-old who learned to sing before she learned how to talk, and who has an iron will for what she wants.
+I have a sweet two-year-old who learned to sing before she learned how to talk, and who has an iron will for what she wants.

-I have a creative, smart, funny, and wild little four-year-old.
+I have a creative, smart, funny, and wild little five-year-old.
 She is utterly convinced that unicorns are real and seagulls are make-believe.

 We travel a lot with the kids.
 Some of the trips are magical.
 Some of them are…not so magical.
 But we keep traveling.

-We homeschool the oldest, using the best of Waldorf, Charlotte Mason, classical, and Montessori methodologies.
-I love Brave Writer, and I have a girl crush on The Homeschool Sisters.
+We homeschool the oldest kiddos, using the best of Waldorf, Charlotte Mason, classical, and Montessori methodologies.

 My blog is for all of the families out there who are searching for ways to make time for more of what matters — connection, adventure, learning, love.
 I provide tips and inspiration to make homeschooling and intentional living easier, even when resources are limited.